Package 'glossa'

 predictor_variables

-A list of predictor variables to be used in the analysis.
+A list of the predictor variables to be used in the analysis for each occurrence dataset.

 scale_layers

-Logical; if TRUE, covariate layers will be scaled based on fit layers.
+Logical; if 'TRUE', covariate layers will be standardize (z-score) based on fit layers.

 buffer

-Buffer value or distance in decimal degrees (arc_degrees).
+Buffer value or distance in decimal degrees (arc_degrees) for buffering the study area polygon.

 native_range